mmeadow3/Predators/README.md

 # Predators

-This is an excerise that focuses on rendering elements in the DOM and XHR requests
+This is an excerise that focuses on
+  *rendering elements in the DOM
+  *XHR requests
+  *IIFE functions